Edward Theodore French was the son of Clifton

 Edward joined the Kentucky National Guard in

-Harrodsburg and was called to Federal duty on
+Harrodsburg and was called to federal duty on

-Ft.
+at Ft.
 Knox, Edward attended tracked vehicle

 maintenance school.
 After 10 months of

 a pre-existing medical condition.
 In

 fact, the Army doctors tried to get Edward to